jpaybar/openstack/Desvstack_Vagrant_Ansible/README.md

 cd devstack
 ```

-We start the installation of Devstack:
+Start the installation of Devstack:

 ```bash
 ./stack.sh